 (A) Selection -- The officers of the Authority shall be a Chairperson and Vice Chairperson.
-By October 1 of each year, officers shall be selected from a list of Members.
-Representation shall alternate every other year between state/federal agencies, and Member tribes or designated tribal coordinating bodies.
+By December 15 of each year, officers shall be selected from a list of Members.
+Representation shall alternate every other year between state/federal agencies, and Member tribes.
+Rotation of officers between the Tribes shall alternate between, a tribe from the CRITFC, a tribe from USRT, and a tribe of either the Confederated Salish and Kootenai Tribes or the Kootenai Tribe of Idaho.